None of these tips are going to save your life but they might save you a little money, time or culturally unaware embarrassment.

 This works especially well in areas like Arenal, Monteverde and Manuel Antonio where you might want to go into town for some souvenir shopping or to try another restaurant and it’s likely other tour clients are already headed there.
 You only have to pay for a taxi one way instead of both and have an extra $15 to splurge on desert.

-Regardless of when you pay your tax, immigration reserves one hour prior to your flight departure to use the information you submit to check up on you.
-Because they need this time the airlines are forced to close check-in one hour before departure so if you aren’t done and in line for security an hour early you may have to wait for the next flight.
+You Have to be at the Airport Earlier – Immigration requires you to be checked in at least one hour prior to your flight departure to use the information you submit to check up on you.
+Because they need this time the airlines are forced to close check-in one hour before departure so if you aren’t done and already in line for security an hour early you may have to wait for the next flight.